openvinotoolkit/openvino/docs/notebooks/002-openvino-api-with-output.rst

 system.
 The “FULL_DEVICE_NAME” option to ``core.get_property()`` shows the name of the device.

-In this notebook, the CPU device is used.
-To use an integrated GPU, use ``device_name="GPU"`` instead.
-Be aware that loading a network on GPU will be slower than loading a network on CPU, but inference will likely be faster.

 .. code:: ipython3

     devices = core.available_devices

     for device in devices:
         device_name = core.get_property(device, "FULL_DEVICE_NAME")
         print(f"{device}: {device_name}")